Taming Enterprise Complexity

 WEBSITES BLOWING UP

-Rolling out functionality updates and UX optimizations to the website builder environment contributed to a 638% year-over-year increase in the adoption of official city websites, with incredible feedback from all municipality stakeholders.
+Rolling out new features and UX optimizations to the website builder contributed to a 638% year-over-year increase in the adoption of official city websites, with incredible feedback from all municipality stakeholders.

 Systemic Problem Solving

-One of the most important aspects of a mature design system is that it offers a framework for solving problems.
+Two of the most important aspects of a mature design system is that it offers centralized control and a framework for solving problems.

 Many of the challenges we encounter on a daily basis have already been solved and can be addressed within a short development cycle by simply applying established patterns from the design system.

-When a new challenge is encountered and successfully resolved, it’s best practice to take the time to incorporate any new principles back into the system—an investment in more efficient problem-solving down the line.
+When a new challenge is resolved, its principles are incorporated back into the system for more efficient problem-solving down the line.

 -